This page contains information about Michael Creel's graduate

 simply because I use a lot of free software, and this is a means of

 contributing back to the community.
-Also, I'm hoping to receive error
+Also, I'm hoping to receive

-corrections and contributions from users of the notes.
+error corrections and contributions from users of the notes.

 - they are available in editable form, so that you can modify

-about the GPL
+should learn about the GPL before

-before modifying and distributing them.
+modifying and distributing them.

 - they contain links that point to example